-Consider this your invitation to get to know Meredith – virtually.
+Consider this your invitation to get to know Meredith – in person or virtually.
 Meet with your admissions and financial assistance counselors.
 Connect with a faculty member.
-Take a virtual tour of campus and the residence halls.
+Take a tour of campus and the residence halls.

 Reserve Your Space in the Class

 You can make a secure online payment through PayPal or by mailing a check or money order to the Office of Admissions, 3800 Hillsborough Street, Raleigh, NC 27607-5298.
 Cash is also accepted.

 Register for StartStrong

 StartStrong lays the groundwork for a successful transition from high school to Meredith.
 At StartStrong you’ll speak with an enrollment counselor and discuss a course schedule for your first semester at Meredith.
 You’ll also meet your classmates and learn more about academic success and student life.
 Attendance is required of all new first-year students (exception for students living abroad).
 Registration Steps to StartStrong

 If you are a first-year student living abroad and are unable to attend please contact your admission counselor and then submit the Regrets Only Form Regrets Only Form.

 Living on Campus – Submit Your Housing Request

 Living on campus is a once in a life-time opportunity to build strong bonds and lasting friendships within the community.
 Submit your Housing Request after you’ve officially reserved your space in the class and no later than June 1.
 Requests made after June 1 are granted on a space available basis.
 Housing assignments are mailed in early July to students who have officially reserved their space in the class.

 All new students under the age of 21 are required to live on campus for their first two years at Meredith unless commuting from the home of parents.
 Be sure to read page five of the Enrollment Handbook, browse Residence Life webpages, or reach out to email@example.com to learn more.